 Italian opera life's path went on with the “verismo” (realism), whose champions were Pietro Mascagni (1863-1945 ), Ruggero Leoncavallo (1857-1919), Umberto Giordano (1867-1948) and Francesco Cilea (1866-1950).

 Mascagni's masterwork, “Cavalleria rusticana”, was premiered at Teatro Costanzi in Rome in 1890.
 The subject is from a Giovanni Verga's novel published in 1880.
 The first performance enjoyed huge success with Mascagni taking 40 curtain calls and ensuring himself economic prosperity for the rest of his life.

 Leoncavallo's father was judge in a small town where occurred a murdering due to romantic entanglements.
 “Pagliacci”, his masterwork, was premiered in Milan in 1892.
 It enjoyed immediate success with the audiences.
 Its most famous aria “Vesti la giubba” was performed in Woody Allen's movie “To Rome with love”.

-RomeOperaConcerts brings the Opera in Rome, in the full Heart of the City, right in front of Castel Sant'Angelo, just beyond its famous bridge, distinguished by the baroque triumph of Bernini's statues.
+RomeOperaConcerts brings the Opera in Rome, in the full Heart of the City.

 We commit ourselves daily to continue the Italian tradition of excellence, by employing internationally renowned artists and young talents in our concerts and shows.